Monetary policy instruments

 When the Riksbank supplies liquidity to the financial system, which is to say provides loans in Swedish kronor or foreign exchange, this must be carried out in such a way that it does not entail the Riksbank risking its capital.
 The Riksbank therefore has to take over collateral that is sufficiently adequate to prevent this happening.
 The Riksbank therefore places certain demands for something to be approved as collateral and decides how this collateral is to be valued.
 Under normal circumstances, these demands and the haircuts applied are fairly high.
 The terms and conditions for RIX also specify which collateral demands apply to various monetary policy instruments; read more on the page Collateral.

-- The Riksbank has eased the limit regulations applied to the use of collateral and made it possible for the monetary policy counterparties to use mortgage bonds issued by the counterparties.
-Read more in the annex to the minutes from the monetary policy meeting held on 19 March 2020.
+- In March 2020, the Riksbank eased the limit regulations rules applied to on the use of collateral and made it possible for the monetary policy counterparties to use mortgage bonds issued by the counterparties.
+In September 2021, the Riksbank revoked this decision and as of 3 January 2022, the limit rules on the use of collateral that applied before the pandemic will be reintroduced.
+Read more in the annexes to the minutes from the monetary policy meetings held on 19 March 2020 and on 20 September 2021.

 Conditions for Monetary Policy Instruments